COMPANY BENEFICIAL OWNERSHIP IN KENYA.

 Definition of Beneficial ownership.

-A beneficial owner in beneficial ownership in Kenya is a natural or legal person who owns shares in a corporation and has enough control over it to benefit from it.
+A beneficial owner in company beneficial ownership in Kenya is a natural or legal person who owns shares in a corporation and has enough control over it to benefit from it.
 A natural person is a human individual who is either a member or a director of a corporation and possesses stock in that corporation, whereas a legal person is an incorporated entity that owns stock in another corporation.
 The person(s) mentioned in the register of members on the date of incorporation or upon later shareholding changes are expected to receive all shares in a company.
 A shareholder’s beneficial ownership is determined by dividing the company’s nominal share capital by the number of shares held by the shareholder.

 The term “beneficial owner” refers to a natural person who, either directly or indirectly: